Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Texas's Public Works Regulations

-Texas has a long-standing commitment to ensuring fair wages for workers involved in public works projects.
-This commitment is reflected in the state's prevailing wage regulations, outlined in Texas Government Code Chapter 2258.
-These laws apply to the construction of public buildings or roads that are funded in whole or in part by state or local public funds.
+Texas has a long-standing commitment to fair wages for workers on public works projects, reflected in Texas Government Code Chapter 2258.
+The law applies to the construction of public buildings or roads paid for in whole or in part by state or local public funds, with no minimum dollar threshold at the state level.

-Under Chapter 2258, contractors and subcontractors working on these publicly funded projects are required to pay their workers a wage rate that is not less than the general prevailing wage in the locality where the work is performed.
-These wage rates are typically determined based on similar construction projects in the area and help promote fair competition while protecting workers from being underpaid.
+Under Chapter 2258, contractors and subcontractors working on covered Texas public works must pay workers a wage rate not less than the general prevailing wage in the locality where the work is performed.
+Federal Davis-Bacon coverage applies separately whenever a project receives federal funds or financial assistance and the contract value reaches $2,000.

-By enforcing these standards, Texas aims to ensure that public funds are used responsibly and that construction workers receive compensation that reflects the value of their labor and skills.
+By enforcing these standards, Texas helps ensure public funds are used responsibly and that construction workers receive compensation that reflects local labor market conditions.

 Definition of "Public Works" in Texas